data-apis/array-api/spec/API_specification/set_functions.md

 :::{admonition} Data-dependent output shape
 :class: important

-The shapes of one of the output arrays for this function depend on the data values in the input array; hence, array libraries which build computation graphs (e.g., JAX, Dask, etc.) may find this function difficult to implement without knowing array values.
+The shapes of two of the output arrays for this function depend on the data values in the input array; hence, array libraries which build computation graphs (e.g., JAX, Dask, etc.) may find this function difficult to implement without knowing array values.
 Accordingly, such libraries may choose to omit this function.
 See {ref}`data-dependent-output-shapes` section for more details.
 :::

 Returns the unique elements of an input array `x`.